humeman/raytracer/README.md

 ### dependencies
 - `pkg-config` must be installed to detect libraries
-- `libpng++` can be installed to add PNG support
+- `libpng` and `libpng++` can be installed to add PNG support
-  - if not detected when building, the raytracer will only support PPMs
+  - if both aren't detected when building, the raytracer will only support PPMs
 - `g++`

 ### other make targets